I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 Well, not really.
 After all, you’re not lifting your feet up when you’re deadlifting.
 However, the lightweight factor is beneficial for any other lift that does involve taking a step.
 Plus, it just feels great!
 Even if you’re just walking around the gym, you feel faster and more athletic.
 It’s like you’re wearing shoes (foot and ankle support, foot protection) and not wearing shoes (lightweight, low to the floor) at the same time.

 Designed for Deadlifts But Not Just for Deadlifts

-There’s plenty of lifters who prefer to squat in flat soled shoes.
+There are plenty of lifters who prefer to squat in flat-soled shoes.
 Usually, that’s low bar squatters.
-Whereas, high bar squatters typically prefer the raised heel shoes.
+Whereas, high bar squatters typically prefer raised heel shoes.
 If you’re in between, you may prefer either.